History of the telephone

-Mechanical and acoustic devices
+Mechanical acoustic devices

 Before the invention of electromagnetic telephones, mechanical acoustic devices existed for transmitting speech and music over a greater distance.
 This distance was greater than that of normal direct speech.
 The earliest mechanical telephones were based on sound transmission through pipes or other physical media.
 The acoustic tin can telephone, or "lovers' phone", has been known for centuries.
-It connects two diaphragms with a taut string or wire, which transmits sound by mechanical vibrations from one to the other along the wire (and not by a modulated electric current).
-The classic example is the children's toy made by connecting the bottoms of two paper cups, metal cans, or plastic bottles with tautly held string.

-Some of the earliest known experiments were conducted by the British physicist and polymath, Robert Hooke, from 1664 to 1685.
+Some of the earliest known experiments were conducted by the British physicist and polymath.
+Robert Hooke, from 1664 to 1685.
 An acoustic string phone made in 1667 has been attributed to him.
 An early version was also found in use by the Chimu in Peru.
 The gourd and stretched-hide version resides in the Smithsonian Museum collection and dates back to around the 7th century AD.

 For a few years in the late 1800s, acoustic telephones were marketed commercially as a competitor to the electrical telephone.
 When the Bell telephone patents expired and many new telephone manufacturers began competing, acoustic telephone makers quickly went out of business.
 Their maximum range was very limited.
 An example of one such company was the Pulsion Telephone Supply Company created by Lemuel Mellett in Massachusetts, which designed its version in 1888 and deployed it on railroad right-of-ways.

 Additionally, speaking tubes have long been common, especially within buildings and aboard ships, and they are still in use today.

 Electrical devices

 The telephone emerged from the making and successive improvements of the electrical telegraph.
 In 1804, Spanish polymath and scientist Francisco Salva Campillo constructed an electrochemical telegraph.
 The first working telegraph was built by the English inventor Francis Ronalds in 1816 and used static electricity.
 An electromagnetic telegraph was created by Baron Schilling in 1832.
 Carl Friedrich Gauss and Wilhelm Weber built another electromagnetic telegraph in 1833 in Göttingen.
-At the University of Gottingen, the two had been working together in the field of magnetism.
+At the University of Göttingen, the two had been working together in the field of magnetism.
 They built the first telegraph to connect the observatory and the Institute of physics, which was able to send eight words per minute.

 The electrical telegraph was first commercialized by Sir William Fothergill Cooke and entered use on the Great Western Railway in England.
 It ran for 13 mi from Paddington station to West Drayton and came into operation on April 9, 1839.

 Another electrical telegraph was independently developed and patented in the United States in 1837 by Samuel Morse.
 His assistant, Alfred Vail, developed the Morse code signaling alphabet with Morse.
 America's first telegraph was sent by Morse on January 6, 1838, across 2 mi of wiring.